Existence, uniqueness and ergodic properties for time-homogeneous It\^o-SDEs with locally integrable drifts and Sobolev diffusion coefficients: Long time behavior, moment inequalities and uniqueness of invariant probability measures

 The measure $m=\rho\,dx$, where the density $\rho$ is as at the beginning of Section \ref{3} or as in Theorem \ref{1-3}, can be seen to define a stationary distribution.
-In fact, if the $L^1 (\R^d, m)$-semigroup $(\widehat{T}_t)_{t>0}$ is conservative, for instance if there exists a constant $M\ge 0$ such that
+In fact, if the $L^1 (\R^d, m)$-semigroup $(\widehat{T}_t)_{t>0}$ is conservative, for instance if \eqref{consl1} holds or there exists a constant $M\ge 0$ and some $N_0\in \N$, such that